Mexicana de Aviación (1921–2010): Alleged fraud

-When Mexicana announced the flight cuts and possible bankruptcy, the Gastón Azcárraga administration said it was the result of the high labor cost (pilots, flight attendants, etc.).
-In a fast move, Gastón Azácarraga left the company, leaving the employees to deal with a new administration (Tenedora K).
-This new entity was unknown and with no resources to restart the company.
-Until then, the Gastón Azácarraga administration had been subject to criticism.
-The Mexican government did not support the airline in its "Concurso Mercantil" (Chapter 11) process as they did with CEMEX and Comercial Mexicana Chapter 11 processes.
+The administration of president and owner Gastón Azcárraga attributed Mexicana's flight cuts and possible bankruptcy to high labor costs.
+Azácarraga quickly left the company, leaving employees to deal with a new unknown owner, Tenedora K, which had no resources to restart operations.
+The Azácarraga administration had been subject to criticism until then.
+The Mexican government did not support the airline in its "Concurso Mercantil" (Chapter 11) process as they did with CEMEX and Comercial Mexicana.

-On December 21, 2010. a Supreme Court Judge ordered the detention of Mexicana's former CEO, Manuel Borja Chico, for a 54-million-peso tax evasion under his administration.
-The new administration of President Enrique Peña Nieto declared that the government would investigate the Mexicana Airlines bankruptcy and would find those responsible, in parallel with restructuring the airline.
+On December 21, 2010 a Supreme Court Judge ordered the detention of former CEO Manuel Borja Chico for a 54 million peso tax evasion under his administration.
+The administration of new President Enrique Peña Nieto declared that the government would investigate Mexicana's bankruptcy and find those responsible in parallel with restructuring the airline.

-On February 19, 2014, Mexico's attorney general's office asked a federal judge to issue an arrest warrant for the former owner and president Gastón Azcárraga Andrade, in connection with suspected money laundering while he ran Mexicana.
-It was discovered that in 2006, Mexicana created a trust, “Fideicomiso 589”, to which more than 199 million pesos was extracted from Mexicana supposedly for the benefit of employees.
+On February 19, 2014, Mexico's attorney general's office asked a federal judge to issue an arrest warrant for the former owner and president Azcárraga for suspected money laundering while running Mexicana.
+It was discovered that in 2006, Mexicana created a trust, “Fideicomiso 589”, to which more than 199 million pesos was extracted supposedly for the benefit of employees.
 However, at least 110 million pesos were used to purchase Mexicana shares from Grupo Posadas, also controlled by Azcárraga, with no benefit to Mexicana employees.
 Azcárraga – whose relatives control media giants Televisa and Univision – remains a fugitive of Mexican justice living in luxury in the United States.